 Earning UCAS points is the traditional way to get into UK universities.
+It is fairly straightforward to work out your overall points total using the UCAS calculator.
 Students will typically earn their points at sixth form age, between 16-18 years old.
 Performance in exams dictates how many UCAS points each student achieves and which universities they could attend.

 The most common way to earn UCAS points is by studying for A-levels.
-But it’s not the only way.
-Another is the International Baccalaureate (IB) programme, a scheme that offers a well-rounded education – and, crucially, can be converted into UCAS points.
+But there is a host of equivalent qualifications you can explore.
+Another is the International Baccalaureate (IB) programme, a scheme that offers a well-rounded education – and, crucially, can be converted into the UCAS points system.

 In this blog, we’ll explore what the IB is and how to convert IB points to UCAS points.